xiaolin-ninja/InfantIncubatorSimulator/Readme.md

 nc -u 127.0.0.1 23456
 ```

+**What to Submit**
+On NYU Classes, submit a link to your GitHub repository.

+The repository should contain:
+- Your testcases for Part1
+- Updated code with your vulnerability patches.
+Please indicate which vulnerability you are fixing in the code.
+- A Vulnerability.txt file that contains a short description on the testcases and attacks.

 ## Option 2 - Risk Analysis Report
 As a Security Engineer, write a detailed Risk Analysis Report for the Infant Incubator application.
 This report should contain details on the vulnerabilities and how they do not satisify the US Government Regulations(Refer to resources provide below).
 To identify this vulnerabilies you are encouraged to use tools you have learned in this course such as Threat Modelling and Risk Assesment.